- Case Studies

 Kanban also utilizes a bin system that creates pull within the Lean Manufacturing process.
 Bins are placed on factory floors and are filled with inventory based on initial demands.
 There is also a stock room where supplies that are not immediately needed are stored and then the supplier of the inventory will have inventory on hand for when the manufacturing site has low amounts of a specific inventory.

 The bin system acts as a revolving cycle where once the bins on the floor get low the stockroom resupplies them, then once the bins in the stockroom get low the supplier resupplies the manufacturing site.
 This repeating process is an effective means to reduce the amount of waste created in a manufacturing system.

 There are six essential rules Toyota identified when using Kanban in the Lean Manufacturing process.

 These rules are:

-Jidoka is the Japanese word for Automation, which is the method developed by TPS and used in lean that seeks to use advanced technology to prevent errors in the products created during the manufacturing process, which in turn reduces waste and increases efficiency.
+Jidoka is the Japanese word for Automation with a human touch, which is the method developed by TPS and used in lean that seeks to use advanced technology to prevent errors in the products created during the manufacturing process, which in turn reduces waste and increases efficiency.

 The mistakes that are made during the manufacturing system can be detected automatically so that employees can fix the mistakes, which leads to a defect-free product.
 These mistakes can also be analyzed to figure out where mistakes are most likely to occur and how to stop them from happening in the future.

-There are three steps that Poka-Yoke utilizes in order to check products for mistakes and stop any defective products from being finished:
+There are three types of Poka-Yoke utilized in order to check products for mistakes and stop any defective products from being finished: